 Learn more about what TD Travel Insurance can offer you by visiting here.

-TD Travel Medical Insurance (Per Trip Plan and Annual Plan) is underwritten by TD Life Insurance Company.
+TD Travel Medical Insurance (Single Trip Plan and Annual Plan) is underwritten by TD Life Insurance Company.
 TD Trip Cancellation and Trip Interruption Insurance is underwritten by TD Life Insurance Company (medical covered causes) and TD Home and Auto Insurance Company (non-medical covered causes).
 Medical and claim assistance, claim payment and administration services under the Policy are provided by our Administrator.

 Coverages may be subject to conditions, exclusions and limitations.
 Refer to the Certificate of Insurance for full details of coverage.